-The Master programme also offers the opportunity to take optional courses.
+The Master programme offers the opportunity to take many courses.
 These courses may be part of the curriculum of other related disciplines and/or parts of other programmes of an environment-scientific nature.
 If desired, you can also take courses at the University of Wageningen (WUR) or the Open University (OUNL).
 In addition, you may take courses that make up part of one of the other orientations.
 Some courses may make up part of various orientations.
 Other courses are lectured only once in two years.
 You are to work out the scheduling of these optional courses on your own.
 Some courses are only lectured in Dutch.
-For capita Biology see the prospectus of the master Biology and Medical Biology.
-For courses of the CSMR see www.studiegids.science.ru.nl/2007/science/prospectus/Interfacultaire_Milieuwetenschappen
+For capita Biology see the website of the master Biology and Medical Biology.
 Below you will find an example of the possibilities: